isaaclelias/ResearchMetrics.jl/README.md

 git clone https://github.com/isaaclelias/ResearchMetrics.jl
 cd ResearchMetrics.jl
 ```

+## Using Web of Science Report

+To use this approach, one must have the XLSX file provided by Web of Science reporting the number of citations each of the researcher's publications received per year.
+After that, place the file inside the ResearchMetrics.jl folder and run the following command substituting `NAME`, `YEAR` and `PRIZE_NAME`:

+`./hevolution --from-wos-report file.xlsx --name "NAME" --prize YEAR "PRIZE_NAME"`

+## Using Google Scholar

 Create a file named `Secrets.jl` and include the SerpApi key in the following format: